Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

-of the electron (fermion) magnetic momentum, where $\mu _B=q_n/2m_0$ denotes the Bohr magneton.
-The present model gives the correct magnetic momentum of the electrically-charged unit-field (fermion) having the spin $s_n=\pm 1$ {\it{without any artificial adjustment}}:
+of the electron (fermion) magnetic moment $\mu _n \equiv \mu _B s_n $, where $\mu _B=q_{0n}/2m_0$ denotes the Bohr magneton.
+The present model gives the correct magnetic moment of the electrically-charged unit-field (electron) having the spin $s_n=\pm 1$ {\it{without any artificial adjustment}}: